Patient information: Antithyroid drugs (Beyond the Basics)

 Propylthiouracil (PTU) — PTU does not reverse hyperthyroidism as rapidly as MMI and it has more side effects.
 Because of its potential for liver damage, it is used only when MMI or carbimazole are not appropriate.
 PTU must be taken two to three times per the day.

-Antithyroid drugs during pregnancy — PTU used to be the drug of choice during pregnancy because it has a lower risk of causing birth defects.
+Antithyroid drugs during pregnancy — PTU used to be the drug of choice during pregnancy because it causes less severe birth defects than methimazole.
 But experts now recommend that PTU be given during the first trimester only.
 This is because there have been rare cases of liver damage in people taking PTU.
 After the first trimester, women should switch to methimazole for the rest of the pregnancy.

 For women who are nursing, methimazole is probably a better choice than PTU (to avoid liver side effects).